 Your body will adapt.
 You will adapt.
 But if weight loss is part of your goal for feeling healthier and stronger, then read on!

 You’ve taken the first step by lacing up, now a little more knowledge and guidance can keep you on track.

-Because weight loss is a MASSIVE topic, today we’re focus on the quick tips that will get the scale moving.
-In the video below, I dive in to all these topics in depth, but in case you’d rather read…a summary as well!
+Because weight loss is a MASSIVE topic, today we’re focusing on the quick tips to incorporate into your running program that will get the scale moving.

 Then the next day try to go a little bit farther.
 Repeat.
 Repeat.
 Repeat.